-Once a student has decided on the most effective route, have them record it in their Safe Journeys Student Road Map.
+Once a student has decided on the most effective route, have them record it in their Safe Journeys Program Student Road Map on page 16.

 Again, remind the class of the resources they used when travelling to Melbourne Museum.

 B. MAP